Corporate Governance Code

 The Board is committed to effective corporate governance, appropriately aligned with the Group’s priorities to manage risk, promote a strong corporate culture and deliver a strategy for growth.

 The Directors of the Board believe that an engaged Board and an effective committee structure facilitate the good governance of the entire Group and ensure an appropriate framework for its continued success and growth.
-The Board has established an Audit and Risk Committee, a Remuneration Committee and a Nomination Committee; each with formally delegated duties and responsibilities.
+There are four Board Committees, each with formally delegated duties and responsibilities; the Audit and Risk Committee, Remuneration Committee, Nomination Committee and ESG Committee.

 The role of the Chairman is to lead the Board and be responsible for its governance, performance and effectiveness.
 The Chairman sets the tone for the Company and ensures that the links between the Board and the executive team, as well as between the Board and the shareholders, are strong and efficient.